Working from home with a toddler is near impossible.

 - 2. ‘Distress’ tantrums, where you can see real anguish and distress in your toddler’s face.
 “During a distress tantrum, your child can’t think or speak rationally because his upper brain functions are hijacked by primitive emotional systems in his lower brain.”
 These sorts of tantrums result in stress hormones in the brain and require you to comfort and console them, or it can lay foundations for problems in future.
 Sunderland says, “Repeatedly getting angry with a child’s genuine distress can mean that the child never develops inhibitory mechanisms in his higher brain”.
 So, in a distressed state, your toddler cannot just ‘snap out of it’ or think rationally.

-Unfortunately, toddlers don’t have the words or skills to be able to eloquently tell you want they need, which is how unhelpful labels like “the terrible two’s” have become so popular.
+Unfortunately, toddlers don’t have the words or skills to be able to eloquently tell you want they need.
+Sadly, unhelpful labels like “the terrible two’s” have become so popular.
 They’re just 2 years old – meaning they have only been on this crazy planet for a measly 24 months.
 I find that helps me to put things back into perspective.
-They can’t be expected to know and do and think the way we would like.
+They can’t be expected to know, do and think the way we would like.

 So, if you find that you’re having a trying day where your toddler is driving you nuts, here are 9 things you can do to help de-fuse the situation, and stop it from escalating into a full-blown tantrum.